 Allowable limits of water diversions in NSW's regulated rivers and the Barwon-Darling are determined in WSPs established under the 2000 NSW Water Management Act.
-Following accreditation of NSW Water Resource Plans, WSPs will be amended to ensure these limits will also reflect the Sustainable Diversion Limit set out in the Basin Plan.
+Following accreditation of NSW Murray-Darling Basin Water Resource Plans by the Commonwealth Water Minister on advice from the Murray-Darling Basin Authority, WSPs will be amended to ensure these limits will also reflect the Sustainable Diversion Limit set out in the Basin Plan.
 These limits allow for flows in the river and on associated floodplains that provide for environmental outcomes and a level of reliability to downstream water users.

-Unconstrained harvesting of water from floodplains has resulted in growth in diversions above those limits, resulting in reduced downstream and lateral flow with consequent impacts on reliability of water supply to downstream water users including the environments of the river and its floodplains and wetlands.
+Unconstrained harvesting of water from floodplains has resulted in growth in diversions above those limits in some valleys, resulting in reduced downstream and lateral flow with consequent impacts on reliability of water supply to downstream water users including the environments of the river and its floodplains and wetlands.

 The purpose of the policy is to protect the environment and the reliability of downstream water supply by managing the diversion of water for consumptive use through floodplain harvesting.
 These diversions will be managed to be within authorised long-term average annual extraction limits (LTAAELs).
-This LTAAEL will be henceforth referred to as the 'plan limit'.
+This LTAAEL is referred to as the 'plan limit'.

 The policy ensures compliance with the 2000 NSW Water Management Act which requires all diversions to be taken under an appropriate water access licence, a basic landholder right or a licence exemption.
-The policy also meets the objectives of the National Water Initiative by bringing these diversions into the water access entitlement framework.
+The policy also meets the objectives of the National Water Initiative by bringing these floodplain harvesting diversions into the water access entitlement framework.